SciCompMod/memilio/README.md

 [![CI](https://github.com/DLR-SC/memilio/actions/workflows/main.yml/badge.svg)](https://github.com/DLR-SC/memilio/actions/workflows/main.yml)
 [![codecov](https://codecov.io/gh/DLR-SC/memilio/branch/main/graph/badge.svg?token=DVQXIQJHBM)](https://codecov.io/gh/DLR-SC/memilio)

 MEmilio implements various models for infectious disease dynamics, from simple compartmental models through Integro-Differential equation-based models to agent- or individual-based models.
 Its modular design allows the combination of different models with different mobility patterns.
 Through efficient implementation and parallelization, MEmilio brings cutting edge and compute intensive epidemiological models to a large scale, enabling a precise and high-resolution spatiotemporal infectious disease dynamics.
 MEmilio will be extended continuously.
-It is available open source and we encourage everyone to make use of it.
+It is available open-source and we encourage everyone to make use of it.

 If you use MEmilio, please cite our works: